George Mason University: Centers and institutes

-Student life
+Student life and community relations

 Traditions

-Students will decorate the George Mason statue on the Fairfax campus for events, some rub the statue toe to bring good luck, and many pose with the statue for graduation photographs.
+Students have often decorated the George Mason statue on the Fairfax campus for events.
+Some have rubbed the statue toe to bring good luck.
+Many pose with the statue for graduation photographs.
 Between 1988 and 1990 Anthony Maiello wrote the original George Mason Fight Song, which was edited by Michael Nickens in 2009.

 Each spring, student organizations at Mason compete to paint one of the 38 benches located on the Quad in front of Fenwick Library.
 For years, student organizations have painted those benches that line the walkway to gain recognition for their group.
-With more than 300 student organizations, there is much competition to paint one of the benches.
+With more than 300 student organizations, there is much competition to paint the benches.
 Painting takes place in the spring.